subhranil002/100-Days-Of-Python/Readme-30-40.md

 This is useful because sometimes we might want to do something when a particular exception is raised.
 For example, sending an error report to the admin, calling an api, etc.

-# Day39 - Exercise 3: Solution
+# Day 39 - Exercise 3: Solution

 [1024.
 Kaun Banega Crorepati.py](https://github.com/subhranil002/100-Days-Of-Python/blob/master/1024.%20Kaun%20Banega%20Crorepati.py)

-# Day40 - Exercise 4 : Create a Secret Code Language
+# Day 40 - Exercise 4 : Create a Secret Code Language

 Write a python program to translate a message into secret code language.
 Use the rules below to translate normal English into secret code language